 Getting around the city is easy.
 You can take the Paris metro available at all points around the city.
 I love walking the most because you can see so many details of the beautiful city.
 As a photographer, I am always finding something that catches my eye.
 One of my favorite times of the day to explore Paris is early in the morning before the city wakes up.
 The light is magical this time of year.

 I hope this post helps prepare you for your next trip to Paris.
 Travel insurance is always a good idea.
 I use World Nomads.
-With insurance, I can insure my laptop and camera and have health coverage for traveling in European countries.
-It is an added cost, but it provides peace of mind when traveling outside of the US and staying in a hotel room.
+I can insure my laptop and camera and have health coverage for traveling in European countries.
+It is an added cost, but it provides peace of mind when traveling outside the US and staying in a hotel room.